pileon/ptmud-ng/mechanics.md

 The game mechanics of a role-playing game is always controversial.
 Should it be based on an existing RPG mechanics?
 Which one should it then be based on?
-If not, then how similar to other systems can we kmake it without plagiarizing to much or risk copyright infringement?
+If not, then how similar to other systems can we make it without plagiarizing to much or risk copyright infringement?

 As a DikuMUD variant, should PTMUD-NG strictly follow the DikuMUD mechanics,